Daimler's Mercedes eyes good second half in China

-BERLIN Daimler's (DAIGn.DE) Mercedes-Benz is confident of a good second half of the year in China, despite problems experienced by rivals, a board member told a German online magazine.
+BERLIN, July 22 Daimler's Mercedes-Benz is confident of a good second half of the year in China, despite problems experienced by rivals, a board member told a German online magazine.

 "There may be some short-term volatility," Ola Kaellenius, board member for Mercedes-Benz Cars sales, told investor magazine Boerse Online.
 "But our attractive brand, strong portfolio and expansion of our dealer network all point to a good second half of the year."